pastorryanhayden/row-and-table-solutions/_posts/2017-04-04-airtable-recipe-build-a-to-do-list-app.md

 In these videos, we walk you through building a basic Airtable project that is both useful and powerful: A To Do List.

-But this isn't just ANY to do list, it's a to do list that...
+But this isn't just ANY to do list, it's a to do list that…

 * Is totally flexible
 * Can work with a "Trello" like kanban view.